TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 7/Joshua 7.8.md

 ---

-Oh, Lord, what shall I say, after that Israel hath turned their backs before their enemies!
+Oh, Lord, what shall I say, after that Israel has turned their backs before their enemies!